Emile666/THD_Analyzer/README.md

 I wanted to construct a THD Analyzer that was completely digital, while maintaining the original quality from Bob's design.
 I wanted 7-segment displays (SSD) for voltages, frequency and distortion (instead of an analog meter).
 I also wanted to control all settings with keys and a LCD-display.
 I wanted an UART interface with commands, so I could do unit-testing of the boards.
 And switching of all resistors and capacitors should also be done by relays.
+To conveniently read values from the SSDs, I also added LEDs for Hz or kHz, dB or % and Vpeak or Vrms.

 In the end, I created five PCBs, one for each original PCB from Bob, one for the power-supply and one for the microcontroller itself.
 They are connected with flat-cable connectors.
 Every PCB has the original analog design from Bob together with added relays.
 These relays are controlled by shift-registers, so off-board IO is very limited.